kns-1/ncrwork/README.md

-This repository contains all the assignments done at CDAC as a part of NCR Training Programme.
+This repository contains all the assignments done at CDAC.